jamesnulliu/SHU_Computer_Vision/README.md

 # SHU_CV
-Open source course exercises and projects of Computer Vision of Shanghai Univirsity.
+Open source course exercises and projects of Computer Vision of Shanghai University.